In-District Opportunities

 The International Baccalaureate diploma or certificate program, hosted by East High School, is a comprehensive and rigorous college-prep program designed to meet the needs of academically talented and highly motivated students.

 Early College Academy (ECA), hosted by Northwest High, is a program intentionally designed to promote access and opportunity for more students to obtain a college degree.
-In partnership with Friends University, ECA allows students to take more classes for college credit earlier in high school at no cost to the student.
+In partnership with Friends University, ECA allows students to take more classes for college credit earlier in high school.

 BioMed at North High School is a four-year advanced level science program that prepares students for the rigors of college and in science and health related careers.